Bush Pilot (film): Production

-The film was one of the first narrative feature films produced in English by a Canadian film production company.
+The film was one of the first narrative feature films produced in English by a Canadian film production company, and touted as "the first all-Canadian movie".
 The company was Dominion Productions Limited.
-Director Sterling Campbell was a partner in the company along with the film's producer Larry Cromien and star, Austin Willis and Geoffrey Wood.
+Director Sterling Campbell was a partner in the company along with the film's producer Larry Cromien and the stars, Austin Willis and Geoffrey Wood.
 The main backer was Wood, founder of G. H. Wood & Co., a sanitation supply company that bore the motto "Sanitation for the Nation."
 He invested $160,000 in the film.

 Bush Pilot was meant to be the first of six films.

 The movie was one of the first features to be shot in Toronto with studio work done at Queensway Studios.
 Outdoor and flight sequences filmed in the Muskoka region of Ontario, particularly Lake Rosseau.

+The production used many actual planes on-screen including a Stinson Reliant (SR-9EM), a Noorduyn Norseman V, and a Waco Custom Cabin series aircraft the Waco ZQC-6.